shayanjaviid/Restaurant-Website/README.md

 **Features:**

 - **Menu:** Browse through our diverse menu offerings categorized into appetizers, main courses, desserts, and beverages.
-- **Chefs:** Meet our talented chefs and read about their culinary backgrounds and specialties.
+- **Chefs:** Meet our talented chefs and read about their culinary backgrounds and specialities.
 - **Reservation:** Easily book a table online with our reservation form.
 - **Details:** Find essential information such as operating hours, location, and contact details.